tjstansell/salt-changelogs/README.md

 I'm including the script I use to generate these as well.
-It's a simple perl script, but it does use connection caching (so it only makes 1 ssl connection to github's API), it caches the issues (and PR) metadata locally, so you can re-run the report and it doesn't have to re-fetch the issue data.
+It's a simple perl script, but it does use connection caching (so it only makes 1 ssl connection to github's API), it caches the issues (and PR) metadata locally (with ~3300 cached issues my cache file is ~14MB), so you can re-run the report and it doesn't have to re-fetch the issue data.
 This lets me test changes to the output formatting very easily.

+The idea of the script is to work backwards from the actual commits.
+It takes the `git diff` output, looks for anything that looks like a pull request or issue reference, then goes to the github API to pull the main metadata for that.
+It then looks at the title of the issue as well as the body searching for any other issue references.
+It **does not** search all comments because that would be very resource intensive and probably include a lot more false positives.

+At this point, it groups the changes by pull request (based on the `git diff --graph` indentations) and tries to include any references to other issues or other PRs.
+This allows someone to look at an individual commit and then go up the stack and hopefully find the originating issue or even related issues.
+It very much depends on issue references in commits or initial issue/PR submissions, though, so it's not perfect.

 ## How you run it